a-strange/sandbox/readme.md

 - Internal level of knowledge of at an individual and collective level should increase.

 # Compiling answers

+These steps are for the adjudication only.
+Access to the following folders may be restricted.

 ## Processing data